 The Force Touch trackpad also has the benefit of being able to register a click on any part of the trackpad, an improvement over the trackpads of the MacBook Air and MacBook Pro.
 Existing trackpads can be difficult to click near the top part of the trackpad adjacent to the keyboard, a problem solved by the Force Touch trackpad.

 The trackpad includes a Taptic Engine that provides tactile feedback whenever it's pressed, letting the users feel what's happening on the screen in addition to seeing it.
 Apple says it delivers tangible responses to certain tasks, such as aligning annotations on a PDF.

 The MacBook's thin design prevents Apple from including standard USB and MagSafe ports for charging and as a result, it has just one USB-C port.
-There was some hope a second-generation machine would add an additional USB-C port, but the 2016 MacBook models continue to feature a single port.
+There was some hope a third-generation machine would add an additional USB-C port, but the 2017 MacBook models continue to feature a single port.